 Love Casts Out Fear:

 “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.
 We love because he first loved us” (1 John 4:18-19 ESV).

 Because even if the worst-case scenario happens, if your greatest fear is realized, this life is still a vapor in the wind compared to eternity, and in eternity, all things will be made right.
 In light of that, our call as Christians in the midst of any and all circumstances is to shine the light of Christ.
-No matter who becomes president of the United States, no matter how threatened our “freedom” is (see my last post on this), no matter how upside-down and ungodly this world becomes.
-If we can show the nature of our Lord by walking in the Fruit of the Spirit, full of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-Perhaps we will be able to make a difference in the only way that will ultimately matter.
-Perhaps God will use us to bring someone who is lost in the darkness, to a saving, peace bringing, love imparting, hope infusing faith in Jesus Christ.
+No matter who is president of the United States, no matter how threatened our “freedom” is, no matter how upside-down and ungodly this world becomes.
+If we can show the nature of our Lord by walking in the Fruit of the Spirit, full of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control– perhaps we will be able to make a difference in the only way that will ultimately matter.
+Perhaps God will use us to bring someone who is lost in the darkness, to a saving, peace-bringing, love-imparting, hope-infusing faith in Jesus Christ.
 So that they too can rest in the words of Jesus:

 “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid” (John 14:27 ESV).